Jordi-Jaspers/QForce/README.md

 The api should write analytics to a (embedded) database to keep track how many times the api is called.

 ## Requirements / Objectives

 * Fork this project.
 * Setup a decent build environment (Maven or Gradle).
 * Use Spring framework and Spring MVC in particular.
 Spring Boot recommended.
 * The project should use the `nl.qnh.qforce.domain` and `nl.qnh.qforce.service` interfaces.
 Implementations must be developed and these interfaces may not be changed.
-* The https://swapi.co/ must be used to retrieve the external people data.
+* The <https://swapi.co/> must be used to retrieve the external people data.
-* Jackson object mapper (https://github.com/FasterXML/jackson) should be used for marshalling and unmarshalling JSON.
+* Jackson object mapper (<https://github.com/FasterXML/jackson>) should be used for marshalling and unmarshalling JSON.
 * The QForce api should return the JSON data in snake case format.
 * Unit and integration tests should be written.
 * An embedded database (e.g. H2) should be used for storing the analytics.
 * Implementation decisions need to be documented in the Javadocs.

+## Bugs

+* Get-request are not working
+* Adding header specifics maybe?

+## TODO list

+* Create models for the interface blueprints - Done!
+* Make a simple GET-request from <https://swapi.dev/>
+* print out the GET-request into a log.
+* Transform the JSON to JAVA objects with Jackson Object mapper.
+* Create all the JAVADOC
+* Make Unit and integration tests